Rabies

 Rabies Vaccine

 Rabies vaccine is administered to persons who have been exposed to an infected animal.
 It is also given to persons at higher risk of exposure to rabies.
 Animal handlers, laboratory workers and veterinarians are usually vaccinated against rabies as they might be frequently in contact with rabid animals.
 Rabies vaccine helps the infected person's body start production of antibodies.
 While rabies immune globulin provide initial antibodies, the ones produced by the body provide lasting protection.
 The rabies vaccine is administered in 5 doses - days 1, 3, 7, 14 and 28.
 Along with the first dose, the exposed person is given a shot of human rabies immune globulin.
-There might be mild reaction to the vaccine such as swelling and tendernes the site of the injection.
+There might be mild reaction to the vaccine such as swelling and tenderness the site of the injection.
 There might be fever, nausea and headache.

 Bibliography / Reference